• Skip to main content

 “But our brothers and sisters in the womb are the most vulnerable and voiceless victims,” Bishop Conley emphasized.
 “In most other cases of injustice, those who are threatened can speak out for themselves and have at least some powers to defend themselves, some form of advocacy.”

-He hailed the fact that the Supreme Court, in its 2022 Dobbs decision, overturned Roe and returned the issue of abortion to lawmakers.
+He hailed the fact that the Supreme Court, in its 2022 Dobbs decision, overturned Roe and returned the issue of abortion to the states.
 He praised voters in his own state of Nebraska for passing a ballot initiative on Nov.
-5, 2024, to amend the state constitution to ban elective abortions in the second and third trimesters.
+5, 2024, to amend the state constitution to ban elective abortions in the second and third trimesters, extending legal protection to the approximately one in 10 babies that are aborted annually in these later stages of pregnancy.

-Bishop Conley said that “no matter what happens politically, we — as Catholics — must always be here to lovingly serve women and to help them welcome new life,” and one way the Church does that is through the Walking with Moms in Need initiative, through which participating Catholic parishes around the country provide services, support “and accompaniment to vulnerable pregnant and parenting mothers.”
+Bishop Conley said that “no matter what happens politically, we — as Catholics — must always be here to lovingly serve women and to help them welcome new life.”
+He said one way the Church does that is through the Walking with Moms in Need initiative, through which participating Catholic parishes around the country provide services, support “and accompaniment to vulnerable pregnant and parenting mothers.”

 The Church also “does not abandon those who have chosen abortion,” he said.
 “As pastors, we witness firsthand the wounds women and men endure after ending the life of their child,” he said and pointed to Project Rachel Ministry and its post-abortion outreach.